eric-poitras/tags/README.md

 The components:

-1. An annotation processor that keeps track of classes tagged with specific annotation.
+1. An annotation processor that keeps track of classes tagged with specific custom annotations.
 2. An engine to query gathered information.

 The limits: